KMikeeU/hcre-rs/README.md

 A simple cli tool to parse hashcat rules provided as command line arguments, apply the rules to stdin and output to stdout.

-***Note:*** This is a rust port of [my other repo](https://github.com/KMikeeU/hcre).
-The rust version should be a lot faster, albeit not implementing as many rules as of now.

 ## Installation